kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 - for replicated gang, we can't use the full label selector, but rather support specifying only the label key, similar to `MatchLabelKeys` in pod affinity

-This decoupled model clearly separates the role of a Pod (runtime) from its blueprint (Workload).
+Decoupling `Workload` from `PodGroup` (in 1.36) clearly separates the role of a Pod (runtime grouping, status and scheduling policy) from its template (Workload).
 We decided on this approach because it improves etcd scalability (sharding status updates across PodGroup objects) and clarifies object lifecycle management as described in [^4].

 ### API